thecloudsphere/documentation/docs/environments.md

 ``Makefile`` are used for this.

 The ``Makefile`` has defined targets with which the actions are executed.
 If no ``Makefile`` is used for processing, then the first argument must be used.
+For example, if the entry point is a script ``/entrypoint.sh`` then the call ``/entrypoint.sh create`` must start the action to create a deployment.

-The following targets must be available:
+The following actions must be available:

 * check
 * create